tarantool/doc/doc/1.9/book/replication/repl_add_instances.rst

     try to connect to all box.cfg.replication nodes
       -- up to 3 retries are possible
       -- if number of successful connects < 1, abort
-    if this instance is chosen as the cluster leader, (that is, it is the master that other nodes must join), then {
+      -- replication_connect_quorum has no effect here, at bootstrap if this instance is chosen as the cluster leader, (that is, it is the master that other nodes must join), then {